Before the mediation session it is a good idea to prepare yourself by understanding what to expect on the day.

 Typically the format includes:

-- Introductions - For mediations held at the SBDC offices please notify the SBDC reception desk on Level 2 of your arrival and ask them to advise the mediation coordinator.
-The mediation coordinator will meet you and invite you to wait in the reception area until all parties have arrived, you will then be taken to the mediation meeting room.
+- Introductions - For mediations held at the SBDC offices please notify the SBDC reception desk on Level 2 of your arrival and ask them to advise the ADR Information and Support Officer.
+The ADR Information and Support Officer will meet you and invite you to wait in the reception area until all parties have arrived, you will then be taken to the mediation meeting room.

 - Presentations – Each mediator has a different approach but usually they will ask each party to present their case and describe the issues in their own words.
 The mediator will already have read the related documents and case notes.
 However, it is very important that each party presents their side of the story at the beginning of mediation in case the paperwork doesn’t cover all the issues involved.